Mangalore University

 Mangalore University commonly known as, MU is a public university in Konaje, Mangaluru, Karnataka, India.
-In 2021, National Assessment and Accreditation Council (NAAC) awarded Mangalore University 'A' grade.
+In 2021, National Assessment and Accreditation Council (NAAC) awarded Mangalore University 'B' grade.

+As on 2024, Prof. P L Dharma took charge of the university as Vice Chancellor.

 History

 Mangalore University was established in 1980 with jurisdiction over the districts of Udupi, Dakshina Kannada and Kodagu.

 Academics

-Started with only three post-graduate departments, Mangalore university now has 26 post-graduate departments.
-Mangalore university has 2 constituent colleges, 5 autonomous colleges and more than 200 colleges affiliated to it.
-The university also has a post-graduate center at Chikka Aluvara, Kushalanagar.
+Established with only three post-graduate departments, Mangalore University now has 26 post-graduate departments.
+Mangalore university has two constituent colleges, five autonomous colleges and more than 200 affiliated colleges.
+The university also has a post-graduate centre at Chikka Aluvara, Kushalanagar.

-Mangalore University for the first time this academic year 2022 onwards has introduced an advanced programme for Masters in Public Health (MPH) which is a two-year full-time programme that will be offered by Affiliated Institutes with Mangalore University.
+In 2023 Mangalore University went from A to B grade in NAAC University rankings.